About Floating Yoda Cocktail

 I still remember the first time I ever saw Star Wars.
-I was either 9 or 10, and my best friend had moved to another town, so when her birthday rolled around my mother drove me up north so that I could attend her slumber party.
+I was 9 or 10, and my best friend had moved to another town, so when her birthday rolled around my mother drove me up north so that I could attend her slumber party.
 I was super excited to see my friend, but the only (teeny tiny) downside?
 All those other girls in attendance who were complete strangers to me.
-Not that there was anything “wrong” with these girls – they were the new friends of my best friend, so they all had an inherited stamp of approval – it’s just that I wasn’t what you’d call a social butterfly, and all those new faces were very intimidating.
+Not that there was anything “wrong” with these girls – they were the new friends of my best friend, so they all had an inherited stamp of approval – I just wasn’t what you’d call a social butterfly, and all those new faces were very intimidating.

 But despite that, I’m proud to say that I managed to get through the first day and the following evening in one piece (and wouldn’t you know it, but I even had a little fun).
 When the next morning rolled around and the party was starting to die down, some of the girls who were still at the house wanted to watch a movie.
 It’s been so long that I can’t remember exactly what was said, but the general gist of it was this: someone suggested we watch Star Wars and I admitted I’d never seen it.